naugustin77/EclipseForgeHDR/README.md

 exposure tiers, so it cannot be guessed. `DATE-OBS`, `GAIN`, `PEDESTAL` and `SATURATE` are used when present.

-Two things to know.
-FITS headers carry no colour matrix and no white balance, so both are identity: a colour-camera frame comes out green-dominant as captured, and Warmth, Tint and Neutralise sky cast are the controls for that.
-Inventing a white balance would hide a colour error inside the photometry.
+Three things to know.
+FITS headers carry no colour matrix and no white balance, so the frames stay in raw sensor colour through the merge — inventing one earlier would hide a colour error inside the photometry.
+A sensor is far more sensitive in green than in red, though, so raw-sensor white is not white, and left alone it comes out blue-cyan.
+The balance is therefore measured **after** the merge, from the inner corona: the K-corona is sunlight scattered off free electrons, and that scattering is wavelength-independent, so the inner corona carries the Sun's own spectrum.
+It is the one thing in the frame that is white by physics rather than by convention.

+FITS also cannot say which way up the camera was. `ROWORDER` describes row order, not camera rotation, and there is no orientation keyword in the format — so a portrait-shot bracket arrives on its side, and nothing in a corona can reveal that.
+Use **Orientation** with the export settings; it applies to the view and the export, costs no re-run and changes nothing in the report.

 And where no `SATURATE` keyword exists the saturation ceiling is recovered from the data — a real ceiling shows as a minority of pixels sharing the maximum — with the bit depth as a fallback; the run report says which was used.

 Reading needs no extra package: there is a built-in reader for plain uncompressed FITS, which is what cameras write. `astropy` is used automatically